rohan-v-thorat/rohan-v-thorat/README.md

 ### 🧐 More About Me:
 - 👀 I’m interested in exploring Science
-- 🌱 I’m currently learning and working on Reinforcement Learning
+- 🌱 My research domain is 'Control and System Identification'.

       Coding language : Python | MATLAB | R | GNU Octave